H23-ux/JKFLIPFLOP-USING-IF-ELSE/README.md

 Quartus prime

 **THEORY**
 The JK flip-flop is a digital memory circuit with two inputs, labeled J (Set) and K (Reset), and two outputs, Q and Q'.
 It is a refinement of the SR flip-flop, resolving the undefined state when both inputs are high.
 When both J and K are high, the JK flip-flop toggles its output state on each clock pulse.
-It is widely used in counters, shift registers, and other sequential circuits due to its versatile functionality.
+It is widely used in counters, shift registers, and other sequential circuits due to its versatile functionality..
 **JK Flip-Flop**

 JK flip-flop is the modified version of SR flip-flop.
 It operates with only positive clock transitions or negative clock transitions.
 The circuit diagram of JK flip-flop is shown in the following figure.